RamiAhmed/overridable-scriptable-objects/README.md

 ## Notes

 - Overrides are stored per device, outside the Unity project, in the persistent data path.
 - Complex Unity types (like `GameObject`, `Transform`, etc.) are not supported in overrides.
-Only [JSON-serializable types](https://docs.unity3d.com/ScriptReference/JsonUtility.html) are supported.
+Only [JSON-serializable types](https://docs.unity3d.com/ScriptReference/JsonUtility.html) are included in the generated, serializable data type.
 - This package is designed for runtime overrides, not for editor-time modifications.
 The editor actions are just a convenience to manage overrides easily.
-They will work in the editor as expected, however.
+They will, however, work in the editor as expected.

 ## License